ELFREELAND/minecraft_sheep/README.md

 # minecraft_sheep
+This README describes experiments to determine the sheep eating and grass growth rate coefficients.
+Familiarity with Minecraft is assumed.

 ## Experimental determination of $R$ and $k$
 The user-maintained minecraft wiki says that sheep have a 1/1000 chance of attempting to eat on every other tick (a tick being 1/20 of a second).
 With ten chances per second at a probability of 1/1000, the $R$ value is 0.01.
-However, no reference is provided for this informatin, so we will be conducting an in-game experiment to determine R.
+However, no reference is provided for this information, so we will be conducting an in-game experiment to determine R.

 The grass mechanics are sufficiently complicated that it will also be easier for us to set up an experiment in-game to estimate $k$.